 If you’ve been busy saving heirloom tomato seeds and want a cute and simple way to label them for the coming year then I’ve gotcha covered with these free printable tomato seed envelopes.The simplest way to pack up seeds for the year is to store them in envelopes.
 I like the little coin envelopes you can find at discount stores or online.
 I’m always hoping to come across unbleached natural paper ones, but I’d much rather spend my time gardening than shopping around for coin envelopes, so gold it is.
 For now at least.

-1. Follow this tutorial on saving herloom tomato seeds.
+1. Follow this tutorial on saving heirloom tomato seeds.

-2. Print out this free printable tomato seed packet label on the full sheet label paper
+2. Print out this free printable tomato seed envelope label on full sheet label paper.

 4. Store seeds in a cool, dark, and dry place in preparation for next year’s tomato season.
 These make great stocking stuffers for gardening friends as well.
 That’s right, I said it.
 STOCKING STUFFERS.
 It’s never too early to start getting ready for the holidays.

 Wow, Charlene, thanks.
 It’s comments like this that make it a joy!